danisztls/dotfiles/docs/vim.md

 left, right and center and the numbers refers to desired whitespaces for each.

 When invoked without selection will consider the paragraph as its scope.

+`\zs` is the zero-width ‘pattern start’ search atom.
+I don't know exactly what it does but when used as `:Tabularize:\zs` it will use `:` as delimiter but not space it.

 #### Patterns
 - Save: `:AddTabularPattern first_comma /^[^,]\zs,/r0c0l0`